Report a Pothole

 NCDOT focuses on a proactive strategy to help prevent potholes.

-During the warmer months, for example, maintenance crews apply a thin overlay of asphalt to roads to keep them in good condition in cooler months.
+During the warmer months, maintenance crews apply a thin overlay of asphalt to roads to keep them in good condition in cooler months.
 During the winter, crews seal existing cracks to keep out water.